Bubka/2FAuth-Docs/docs/index.md

 ## Features

-Here are the main features available in 2FAuth:

-- Generate TOTP and HOTP security codes
+#### :icon-ellipsis: Generate password

+The main purpose of 2FAuth: Serve you some fresh TOTP/HOTP security codes aka One-Time Passwords.

+#### :icon-device-desktop: Work anywhere

+It's a Web App, it just works, whatever is your device.
+You only need one (not even yours) and an Internet connection.

+#### :icon-apps: QR codes scan

-- Scan and decode any QR code to add a 2FA account in no time
+Scan and decode QR codes to add a 2FA account in no time.
+Actually it decodes any QR code, even non 2FA.

+#### :icon-database: 2FA management

-- Manage your 2FA accounts and organize them using Groups
+Manage your 2FA accounts, reorganize them and classify them using Groups, edit & delete them.
+You can even manually add an account without scanning a QR code.
-- Manually add custom 2FA accounts for which no QR is available
-- Edit accounts, even the ones imported from a QR code

 ## REST API

-2FAuth provides a REST API which lets you perform most of the these features from any external application.
+2FAuth provides a REST API which lets you perform most of its functionalities from any external application.
 Have a look to the [API documentation](/api/) to find out how to use it.

 ## Demo website